 Severe injuries and occupational illnesses can lead to costly medical bills.
 You may also face the loss of your deceased family member’s income.
 A wrongful death lawsuit may allow you to recover your loved one’s final health care expenses, lost wages, and other damages.

 You may recover the costs of medical treatment related to your family member’s final injuries.
 These may include:

 - Funeral and burial expenses

 Your settlement or verdict may include compensation for your loved one’s lost wages.
 As a survivor, you may be able to seek awards for the loss of their future financial support and household contributions.
-You may win awards for any personal property damaged during your loved one’s fatal accident.
+You may also get coverage for any personal property damaged during your loved one’s fatal accident.

 You may seek damages for the physical pain and emotional suffering your loved one endured before their death.
-You may also be eligible for compensation for your:
+You may also receive coverage for:

 - Emotional pain

 - Mental suffering

 You Have a Limited Amount of Time to Seek Damages